 loss of society and consortium—a spouse, parents, and minor children may deserve compensation for the loss of companionship and care, services, assistance, society, and aid of a loved one.

 Lastly, in some cases, punitive damages may also be available if the liable party’s actions were willful, malicious, reckless, or fraudulent.
 These are designed to punish the offender and dissuade others from similar behavior.

 Truck accident cases can be complicated.
 There may be a need to perform inspections of the vehicles involved and to hire engineers to perform crash reconstruction reports.
-These types of collisions also often result in catastrophic injuries or death so there may be a need to hire medical experts to explain the injuries and the long term impact they will have on those involved.
-The complexity of these types of cases and the resources they require to pursue is why many people choose to hire an experience personal injury lawyer to assist them with their case.
+These types of collisions also often result in catastrophic injuries or death so there may be a need to hire medical experts to explain the injuries and the long-term impact they will have on those involved.
+The complexity of these types of cases and the resources they require to pursue is why many people choose to hire an experienced personal injury lawyer to assist them with their case.

 - Reviewing police and accident reports